Bestselling Author, Dying of Whiteness

 Director of Center for Medicine, Health and Society, Vanderbilt University

-Jonathan Metzl is a Professor and Director of the Center for Medicine, Health, and Society at Vanderbilt University, a Psychiatrist, and the Research Director of The Safe Tennessee Project, a non-partisan, volunteer-based organization that is concerned with gun-related injuries and fatalities in America and in Tennessee.
+Jonathan Metzl is a Professor and Director of the Center for Medicine, Health, and Society at Vanderbilt University.
+He is a Psychiatrist, and the Research Director of The Safe Tennessee Project, a non-partisan, volunteer-based organization that is concerned with gun-related injuries and fatalities in America and in Tennessee.

-He is the bestselling author of Dying of Whiteness, which explores how the politics of racial resentment is adversely affecting health outcomes, even killing some Americans.
+He is the bestselling author of Dying of Whiteness, which explores how the politics of racial resentment are adversely affecting health outcomes- even killing some Americans.

 Physician and sociologist Jonathan M. Metzl traveled across America’s heartland seeking to better understand the politics of racial resentment and its impact on public health.
 Interviewing a range of Americans, he uncoveed how racial anxieties led to the repeal of gun control laws in Missouri, stymied the Affordable Care Act in Tennessee, and fueled massive cuts to schools and social services in Kansas.
 Although such measures promised to restore greatness to white America, Metzl’s systematic analysis of health data dramatically reveals they did just the opposite: these policies made life sicker, harder, and shorter in the very populations they purported to aid.
 Thus, white gun suicides soared, life expectancies fell, and school dropout rates rose.

 Powerful, searing, and sobering, both the Dying of Whiteness book as well as the companion talk demonstrate just how much white America would benefit by emphasizing cooperation, rather than by chasing false promises of supremacy.